|

 School.
 State Fire Marshall and former Raleigh Fire Chief Sherwood Brockwell

-appears and speaks, as does Frank Daniels, chairman of the Wake County
+appeared and spoke, as did Frank Daniels, chairman of the Wake County

 Defense Council, Prof. Earl H. Hostetler, local citizens defense corps